NHS Pay Calculator | 2026/27 Edition

 Pay rises can push you into higher pension contribution tiers:

-Protection tip: If approaching a pension tier boundary, consider salary sacrifice schemes to stay below thresholds while still benefiting from the pay rise.
+Protection tip: If you are approaching a tier boundary, salary sacrifice schemes (cycle to work, additional pension) can reduce pensionable pay and keep you in a lower tier while still benefiting from the pay rise.

 Career Progression Calculator - Your 5-Year NHS Journey